jonahp1/ElectronicWindMachine/README.md

 # ElectronicWindMachine
 This repository stores a project done in Spring 2021 for "Computer Synthesis of Music", a course taken during my Graduate education

 - Demos = Links to quick demo videos of the two different "firmwares"...
+Also a link to a piece of music written for the Wind Machine.

 - Presentation.pdf = Powerpoint of presentation given about process, technology, and why I did this